Trinidad and Tobago: Administrative divisions

 Trinidad is split into 14 regions and municipalities, consisting of nine regions and five municipalities, which have a limited level of autonomy.
-The various councils are made up of a mixture of elected and appointed members.
-Elections are held every three years.
-Tobago is administered by the Tobago House of Assembly.
-The country was formerly divided into counties.

 Political culture

 The two main national parties are the People's National Movement (PNM) and the United National Congress (UNC).
 They both are left of centre parties and support for these parties appears to fall along ethnic lines rather than ideology, with the PNM consistently obtaining a majority of Afro-Trinidadian vote, and the UNC gaining a majority of Indo-Trinidadian support.
 Several smaller parties also exist.
 As of the August 2020 General Elections, there were 19 registered political parties.
 These include, the Progressive Empowerment Party, Trinidad Humanity Campaign, New National Vision, Movement for Social Justice, Congress of the People, Movement for National Development, Progressive Democratic Patriots, National Coalition for Transformation, Progressive Party, Independent Liberal Party, Democratic Party of Trinidad and Tobago, National Organisation of We the People, Unrepresented Peoples Party, Trinidad and Tobago Democratic Front, The National Party, One Tobago Voice, and Unity of the Peoples.